You are here

 Wednesday, March 22, 2023 - 09:58

 Have you ever taken a class and had to download software that you know you will never use again?
 You embark on the journey of deleting old documents and files to make space on your hard drive.
-The Virtual Computing Labs offer an alternative, by providing all the software you have access to as a Pitt student but may not have the storage space to download, including Adobe Creative Cloud, Microsoft 365, Audacity, and more.
+The Virtual Student Computing Lab offers an alternative, by providing all the software you have access to as a Pitt student but may not have the storage space to download, including Adobe Creative Cloud, Microsoft 365, Audacity, and more.

 Stable Connections and Device Relief

-Using the Virtual Computing Lab is easy.
+Using the Virtual Student Computing Lab is easy.
 Just navigate to pi.tt/vlab and log in using your Pitt credentials.
-After that you can open “Pitt IT – Student Virtual Labs” and voila … a Pitt IT lab computer within your own device.
+After that you can open “Pitt IT – Virtual Student Computing Labs” and voila … a Pitt IT lab computer within your own device.